puppetlabs/puppetlabs-apache/README.md

 ###### `dav`

 Sets the value for [Dav](http://httpd.apache.org/docs/current/mod/mod_dav.html#dav), which determines if the WebDAV HTTP methods should be enabled.
-The value can be either `On`, `Off` or the name of the provider.
-A value of `On` enables the default filesystem provider implemented by the `mod_dav_fs` module.
+The value can be either 'On', 'Off' or the name of the provider.
+A value of 'On' enables the default filesystem provider implemented by the `mod_dav_fs` module.

 ###### `dav_depth_infinity`